neuroinformatics-unit/spikewrap/README.md

 `cd swc_ephys`
 `pip install -e .`

-Finally, to run the pipeline, create a script to run the pipeline and call it from the HPC, after requesting a GPU node
+Finally, to run the pipeline, create a script to run the pipeline or call from the command line interface (see below) and call it from the HPC, after requesting a GPU node

-`srun -p gpu --gres=gpu:2 --mem=50000 --pty bash -i` `python -m ./my_pipeline_script.py`
+`srun -p gpu --gres=gpu:2 --mem=50000 --pty bash -i` `module load miniconda`
+`conda activate swc_ephys`
+`python my_pipeline_script.py`

 ## Quick Start Guide